 Generally, we perform sinus tarsi injections with cortisone.
 Cortisone is a potent anti-inflammatory that reduces pain and improves function.
 Overall, we use a sinus tarsi injection when simple treatments fail.

-Usually, we do a sinus tarsi injection under ultrasound guidance to improve accuracy and effect.
+Typically, we perform a sinus tarsi injection under ultrasound guidance to enhance accuracy and effectiveness.
 Also, injecting under ultrasound reduces side effects such as skin thinning and depigmentation.

 Sometimes, if you have subtalar joint arthritis, an injection into the subtalar joint could be more effective.
-Generally, subtalar joint injections are difficult to perform without ultrasound guidance.
-Usually, we perform injections into the subtalar from the outside or the back of the ankle.
+Generally, performing subtalar joint injections is challenging without ultrasound guidance.
+Typically, we administer injections into the subtalar joint from the outside or the back of the ankle.

 Final word from Sportdoctorlondon